ArztVielfrass/GBVS-Combo-Typesetting/README.md

 ## How to use

 Require the module, "/GBVS Mathematica Generator.lua"
-Module includes variables for moves shared amongst all characters starting with x
+Module includes variables for moves shared amongst all characters prefixed with x

 Reference for keywords
 C   = Close